lnfernux/lnfernux.github.io/_posts/2022-10-26-MicrosoftSentinel-IPAllowlist.md

     U[User] -->|Fullfills| C --> |Access| R
 ```

-To make this as practical as possible I've created a scenario from real life where can look at how to implement IP whitelisting and hopefully avoid making any errors or wrong assumptions while doing so.
+To make this as practical as possible I've created a scenario from real life where can look at how to implement IP allowlisting and hopefully avoid making any errors or wrong assumptions while doing so.
 The general idea is that we want to send updates to Sentinel from a SaaS-platform, using a playbook with webhook-triggers.

 ## Inbound HTTPS requests